The House Behind the Cedars (book): Racial relations in post-Civil War South

 However, there are also white characters in the story who display a more positive attitude toward non-white citizens.
 Judge Straight has acted as a mentor and friend to John Walden, fully aware of his racial identity.
 Rather than being repulsed by the idea of a successful mulatto lawyer, he encourages John to move away and pretend to be white.
-Furthermore, Mrs. Tryon visits Rena's colored schoolhouse (and is the first white woman to do so) offering to assist with the school and taking interest in the students and the nobility of Rena's educating them.
+Furthermore, Mrs. Tryon visits Rena's colored schoolhouse (the first white woman to do so), offering to assist with the school and taking interest in the students and the nobility of Rena's educating them.

 Racial identity

 Drawing on Ivanhoe's dramatization of racial politics (Jewish, Norman, Saxon) Chesnutt examines passing as white and how outsiders' perspectives of a person who does so are affected.
 It is evident through the story that the ability to pass as a white person is correlated with success.
 John is able to take advantage of his fair skin and move to South Carolina and become a prominent white lawyer.
 Similarly, Rena is able to follow in his footsteps and climb the ranks of white society.
 Both are well-educated and exceedingly intelligent.
-Their mulatto mother, on the other hand, is of darker skin and is completely illiterate.
+Their mulatto mother, on the other hand, is of darker skin and completely illiterate.
 Though she encourages her children's education, she has not received much of her own.

 Chesnutt's story uses characters' passing as white to illustrate traditional expectations of each race.
 This is particularly highlighted by Mrs. Tryon's appearance in Rena's school where she is surprised by Rena's refined manner which was "not merely of fine nature, but of contact with cultured people; a certain reserve of speech and manner quite inconsistent with Mrs. Tryon's experience of colored women".